What is Phonemic Awareness?

 - Can the child locate the source of the sound?

-- Have the child listen to and participate in storytelling, listening to read alouds, following oral directions, and sequencing events.
+- Have the child listen to and participate in storytelling, listen to read alouds, follow oral directions, and sequence events.

 Rhyming: To use rhyme to introduce the child to the sounds in words.
-Think of: nursery rhymes, text variations where a rhyming word can be inserted, rimes ~ see my Rime page at http://www.mrsjudyaraujo.com/rimes-for-decoding-and-spelling/ , poetry and finger plays.
+Think of: nursery rhymes, text variations where a rhyming word can be inserted, rimes ~ see my Rime page, poetry and finger plays.

-- Teach the child to use meaning and meter to notice and predict rhyming words.
+- Read lots of Mother Goose rhymes to your child.
+Teach your child to use meaning and meter to notice and predict rhyming words

 - Have the child sit with friends/family in a circle with fists up as in One Potato, Two Potato.
 As a group, say a nursery rhyme, with fists being tapped one at a time in a circle.
 If the child’s fist is the rhyming word, the fist goes behind back.
 Continue in this manner.